 Keep your hands away from the drive belt.
 Turn off the machine and put it in a safe condition before service or maintenance.
 Wear heavy gloves and use caution when working in this area.

+12. Warning!
 Explosion hazard

-Attempting to charge a frozen battery can cause it to explode.
+Smoking, flames, sparks, or other sources of ignition can cause an explosion.
 An explosion can cause serious injury or death from projectiles, extreme heat, chemicals, and loud noise.